jaz303/taylor/README.md

 ## <a name='overview'></a>Overview

-So far, `taylor` supports:

-  * Creation of packages
-  * Installation of modules directly from Git repositories
-  * Building projects

-Taylor rides on top of `make(1)` and other CLI tools; it is not an Xcode project generator.
+`taylor` rides on top of `make(1)` and other CLI tools; it is not an Xcode project generator.

-Read on for installation instructions and a tutorial project.
-[Follow me on Twitter](http://twitter.com/jaz303) to keep up with development progress.
+This preview version of `taylor` is written in Javascript; a native Swift implementation is a worthwhile long-term goal but no work in this direction will begin until the final versions of the Swift compiler and language specification have been released.
+In light of this, Javascript should be considered a mere implementation detail, not a core part of `taylor`'s specification.

 ## <a name='installation'></a>Installation